pedrohenriquecardoso/rabbitmq-hello-world/README.md

         rabbitmq:4-management
     ```

-5. Wait for the server to start and then enable the stream and stream management plugins
+5. Wait for the server to start and then enable the stream and stream management plugins.

     ```sh
     docker exec rabbitmq rabbitmq-plugins enable rabbitmq_stream rabbitmq_stream_management
     ```

-6. Run the receive script.
+6. Test rabbitmq-server status.

     ```sh
+    sudo systemctl status rabbitmq-server
+    ```

+7. Run the receive script.

+    ```sh
     npm run receive
     ```

-7. Run the send script in another terminal.
+8. Run the send script in another terminal.

     ```sh
     npm run receive
     ```

-8. Now you should see "Received: Hello, RabbitMQ!" in the receive terminal.
+9. Now you should see "Received: Hello, RabbitMQ!" in the receive terminal.